lkilcommons/geospacepy-lite/README.md

-# Geospacepy #
+# Geospacepy-lite #

 [![Build Status](https://travis-ci.org/lkilcommons/geospacepy-lite.svg?branch=master)](https://travis-ci.org/lkilcommons/geospacepy-lite)

-### What is this repository for? ###

-Geospacepy is a small library of python functions for doing space science data analysis.
-It is also a dependency of several other applications.
+A small library of python functions for doing space science data analysis

 ### Rules of the Road ###

-Geospacepy is MIT open source licensed software.
+Geospacepy-lite is MIT open source licensed software.
 The usual legal no-warranties, no-guarantees provisions apply.
-Though this software is indended for use in academic research it has not been peer-reviewed, there may be errors in calculations.
+Many caluclations have been verified in the unit tests using literature reference values, but not all algorithms can be tested in this way.
+Calculations may still have errors.

+## Modules in Geospacepy-lite ###

 ### OMNIREADER ###

-OmniReader used to be part of this package, but it has been moved to it's own seperate package (https://github.com/lkilcommons/nasaomnireader)
+Moved to it's own seperate package (https://github.com/lkilcommons/nasaomnireader)

 ### SPECIALDATETIME ###